Title: Of Fire and Stars

 It was also predictable.
 I despise how predictable some things were, especially those things that should have been the very source of mystery and intrigue in this book.
 You’ll already know who the real enemy is.
 It’s quite obvious and easy to figure out when it should be the trickiest part.

-The world-building was SO weak.
+The world-building was weak.
 And that’s what disappoints me the most.
 There’s a map where different kingdoms were showed.
 But it seems useless since there was no world building at all that can make me interested and keep going back to the map to picture things in my mind.
 Instead of being dragged and curious about its world, nothing happened.
 Reading books about royalties, their worlds are what I was always excited for.
 Sadly, I got nothing on this book.

 Instead of holding back, I called on each of the gods who had ever answered me, opening myself fully to the power with no regard for the consequences.
 A rush of exhilaration took me as the magic flooded in.
 Fire came easily, sparking between my fingers until my hands blazed as brightly as the sun.
 Earth was reluctant but formed an anchor.
 I reached for the stars themselves until streaks of light painted the night sky.
 And finally I summoned air to guide the destruction home.
 A furious wind flung off my hood and whipped my hair as I brought down a storm of falling stars.